 I refrigerate the pie for 2 hours, loosely covered with plastic wrap.

-After the pie chills, top with lightly whipped cream and chocolate shavings.
+After the pie chills, top with lightly whipped cream and garnish with chocolate curls.

 Refrigerate the pie until ready to serve.